aws-controllers-k8s/community/docs/content/docs/community/how-it-works.md

 part of the remediation, an ACK service controller will reconfigure the managed resource based on the `Spec`.

+For more information about configuring the drift remediation period, see [Recovering from Drift][drift]

 [api-kind]: https://kubernetes.io/docs/reference/using-api/api-concepts/#standard-api-terminology
 [authz]: ../../user-docs/authorization/
 [pod]: https://kubernetes.io/docs/concepts/workloads/pods/